redmando/vo-manager-lite/README.md

 ### Stop

-Calling the stop functionality simply just stops all current audio sources that are playing and subtitles drawn on-screen.
+Calling the stop functionality simply stops all current audio sources that are playing and subtitles drawn on-screen.

 ```csharp
 VOManager.Instance.Stop();